 The latest teaser trailer confirmed that Evan Rachel Wood will be back for Season 3, but it’s unclear if she’s still playing Dolores or if she’s a different character.
 There have been no other confirmations made on who is returning for the third season, but we can make some educated guesses based on how Season 2 ended.

-Tessa Thompson and Jeffrey Wright could return as Charlotte Hale and Bernard, respectively.
+Tessa Thompson and Jeffrey Wright should return as Charlotte Hale and Bernard, respectively.
 We know Bernard escapes Westworld and joins Charlotte back at Westworld park creator Arnold’s home, so he’ll have to come back so we can learn how he’s getting on.
 Season 2 also ended with a host version of Charlotte escaping Westworld after Dolores uploaded her consciousness into the alternate Charlotte’s body.

-It’s also a strong possibility that Ed Harris and Katja Herbers could come back for Season 3 as William aka the Man in Black and his daughter since we saw them both appear in Season 2’s post-credits scene.
+There’s also a strong possibility that Ed Harris and Katja Herbers could come back for Season 3 as William (aka, the Man in Black) and his daughter.
+We saw them both appear in Season 2’s post-credits scene.
 The pair’s fraught relationship was unpacked in Season 2, with William shooting his daughter, believing she was a host, as he sunk deeper into madness trying to escape Westworld.
-That post-credits scene shows that possible host versions of these characters survive far into the future, which means these two will likely come back in Season 3.

 Are any new actors joining the Westworld cast for Season 3?